samnthorne/dsci-310-assign5/README.md

 The goal of dsci310.assign5 is to follow along the toy demo in [jennybc/regexcite](https://github.com/jennybc/regexcite).
 This package makes regular expressions more exciting.
-It provides convenience functions to make some common string manupulation tasks easier.
+It provides convenience functions to make some common string manipulation tasks easier.
+It also contains a simple addition function.

 ## Installation